 1. Google Snapseed (free)

-Google Snapseed is a remarkable app that packs in more features than many desktop photo editors.
+Google Snapseed is a wonderful app that packs in more features than many desktop photo editors.

-In addition to the usual cropping and rotation tools, it also includes settings for adjusting depth of field, perspective (ideal for compensating for distortion created by your phone camera’s fixed lens), brightness,and curves.
+On top of the usual cropping and rotation tools, it also includes settings that allow you to adjust depth of field, perspective (ideal for compensating for distortion created by your phone camera’s fixed lens), brightness and curves.

-One of Snapseed's most impressive option is Expand, which extrapolates what the area surrounding the subject might look like and uses this data to make the canvas larger – a little like Photoshop’s Content Aware Fill.
+One of Snapseed's most noteworthy options is Expand, which extrapolates what the area surrounding the subject might look like and uses this data to make the canvas larger – kind of similar to Photoshop’s Content Aware Fill.
 It works best on images shot against a mostly plain or abstract background.

-Snapseed is also great for selfies and other portrait photos.
-It has a neat tool that recognizes faces in pictures and enables you to subtly change the direction they're facing.
+Snapseed is also useful for selfies and other portrait photos.
+It has a handy tool that recognizes faces in pictures and enables you to subtly change the direction they're facing.
 The app can also identify and brighten faces automatically.

-All of this is topped off with a great selection of filters, each of which is fully customizable.
-If it all sounds a bit intimidating, don't worry – Snapseed also offers video lessons to help you master certain filters and tools.
+But, that’s not all, Snapseed also comes with a great selection of filters, each of which is fully customizable.
+If it all sounds a bit overwhelming, don't worry – Snapseed also offers video lessons to help you master certain filters and tools.